-Forthcoming title from Salmon Poetry in County Clare, Ireland Locust
+LOCUST, forthcoming poetry collection from Salmon Poetry in County Clare, Ireland

-"I can feel the world about to fall," is longlisted for the 2019 Vice Chancelor's International Poetry Prize at the Univeristy of Canberra, AU.
+"I can feel the world about to fall," is longlisted for the 2019 Vice Chancellor's International Poetry Prize at the University of Canberra, AU

 "Without denying body and blood, Tayve Neese writes poems that examine the possibility of turning from our worst natures to something more fruitful and even redemptive.
 The imagery and the vision are brave and strong."